shayGam/Enterprise-Multi-ISP-Cisco-Lab/trobuleshoot/trobuleshooting.md

 1. Workaround: OSPF ECMP Suppression (Lab / Testing)
 • Implementation: Applied `maximum-paths 1` under the OSPF routing process on the HQ router.
 • Result: Forced a single best path into the RIB, eliminating asymmetry and restoring bidirectional connectivity.
-• Note: Not recommended for production as it disables load distribution and degrades link utilization.

 2. EIGRP Optimization (Active/Standby Path Control)
 • Implementation: Increased interface delay on the secondary link (`interface Ethernet0/0` -> `delay 1000`).